 5. Increase your conversations

 It takes an average of 18 dials to actually connect with a potential buyer.
 Shouldn’t your sales reps be focused on what they do best – having conversations – instead of dialing?
-When you outsource the actual dialing to human agent-assisted dialers instead of robo-dialers or auto dialers, since you want to be telephone consumer protection act (TCPA) compliant, the agents take care of the busywork of navigating phone systems and talking to receptionists and other gatekeepers, and instantly hand off the potential buyer to the sales rep when they’re reached.
+When you outsource the actual dialing to human agent-assisted dialers instead of robo-dialers or auto dialers, since you want to be telephone consumer protection act (TCPA) compliant, the agents take care of the busywork of navigating business phone systems and talking to receptionists and other gatekeepers, and instantly hand off the potential buyer to the sales rep when they’re reached.

 Think of agent-assisted dialing as having three to four sales assistants sitting around each sales rep, making the dials for them, so that rep can have more conversations each day, which will lead to more sales and increase your top line revenue.

 Eighty-four percent of B2B buyers started their purchasing process with a referral.
 As you’re having conversations, you’re forming connections and networks with the people you talk to, and creating a referral or partner program through those connections can lead to increased sales from other sources.

 This can be a formalized partner, reseller, or channel program, where companies sell your products or services for you, or something as simple as offering your customers or connections an incentive on new customers or sales that come in when they recommend you to someone who trusts them.
 These referrals work to expand word about your offerings and company and can also increase your top line growth by bringing in more revenue.

 One easy and inexpensive way to improve your sales and contribute to the top line growth is to become more visible online.
 If you’re not on LinkedIn, connecting with others in your industry and prospects, and posting on your page daily in a thoughtful manner about trends in your industry, it’s time to start doing so.